 The Department of Invertebrate Zoology is dedicated to the study of invertebrate animals (exclusive of insects) and enhancing the scientific value of the National Collection to understand the natural environment.
+Among the NMNH biology departments, Invertebrate Zoology spans the greatest phyletic diversity and all major habitats, from the equator to the poles and from the depths of the oceans to the peaks of the tallest mountains.
+Research

-The Department of Invertebrate Zoology supports original research on all major invertebrate animal groups except in-sects.
-Research efforts focus on systematics, phylogeny, morphology, life histories, biogeography, ecology and genes to ge-nomics.
-Department scientists increasingly are focused on the nexus of species delimitation and population genetics.
-Research programs often are collections oriented and include a field component, which can be in terrestrial, freshwater and marine environments, including caves, but the major emphasis is on marine invertebrates.
-Sites near Smithsonian laboratories on the coasts of Florida, Belize, as well as Caribbean and Pacific Panama have been studied especially extensively.
+The Department of Invertebrate Zoology supports original research on all major invertebrate animal groups except insects.
+Research efforts focus on systematics, phylogeny, morphology, life histories, biogeography, ecology, and genes to genomics.
+Though the department has a strong marine focus, it also hosts research programs on terrestrial and freshwater mollusks and worms, with important conservation elements.
+IZ recently became the new home for the US National Parasite Collection (comprised primarily of animal parasites).
+Department scientists continue to discover and document the wealth of unknown invertebrate diversity.
+In addition, they increasingly are focused on the nexus of species delimitation and population genetics.
+Research programs often are collections-oriented and include field components, which can be in terrestrial, freshwater and marine environments, including caves.
+Marine sites near Smithsonian laboratories on the coasts of Florida, Belize, as well as Caribbean and Pacific Panama have been studied especially extensively.
 Currently there is a strong focus on southwestern Pacific and Indo-Pacific sites such as French Polynesia, Indonesia and Philippines, among others.
-Specimens are obtained by hand, SCUBA, ship-based trawls, dredges and plankton nets, as well as deep submersibles and underwater remotely operated vehicles.
+Marine specimens are obtained by hand, SCUBA, ship-based trawls, dredges and plankton nets, as well as deep submersibles and underwater remotely operated vehicles.
 A plot of IZ specimen collection sites outlines all coasts and covers much of the globe.
 Current department scientists study invertebrates throughout the world, driven by distribution and knowledge gaps for their particular interests.

-The 33.6 million specimens of the U.S. National Invertebrate Collection are organized into collections primarily by tra-ditional phyla, but also as plankton and meiofauna.
-Included are representatives from all currently recognized non-parasitic invertebrate phyla.
+The approximately 60 million specimens of the U.S. National Invertebrate Collection are organized into collections primarily by traditional phyla, but also as plankton, meiofauna and animal parasites.
+Included are representatives from all currently recognized invertebrate phyla.
 The collections are housed on over 18 miles of shelving, in 16,500 drawers with a combined storage area of 2.3 acres, and 70 steel tanks.
-They include over 60,000 lots of types - specimens of the same species collected at the same time and place - or about 327,000 individual type specimens.
+They include about 70,000 lots of types - specimens of the same species collected at the same time and place - or about 335,000 individual type specimens.
 Each year approximately 100,000 specimens are loaned to students and researchers around the world and about 15,000 new specimens are added to the collection.
 About 75% of the specimens in the collection are fluid-stored (alcohol) and 25% dry.
-The alcohol collections of the Department of Invertebrate Zoology are located in an off-site collection storage facility in the Museum Support Center, Maryland, about 10 miles from downtown Washington DC.
-The facility offers state-of the-art environmental controls, life safety systems, storage for collections, and labs for Museum and visiting scientists.
+The alcohol collections of the Department of Invertebrate Zoology are located in an offsite collection storage facility in the Museum Support Center, Maryland, about 10 miles from downtown Washington, D.C.
+The facility offers state-of-the-art environmental controls, life safety systems, storage for collections, and labs for Museum and visiting scientists.